- 1 Why People Fall Overboard

 Don’t Walk Around the Ship in Bad Weather

-In bad weather, one could be at risk with constant blowing, shaking, falling, and tumbling.
+One could be at risk with constant blowing, shaking, falling, and tumbling in bad weather.
 Stay safely inside your deck when you start noticing a change in weather.

 Wear the Proper Footwear

 The ship floors could be slippery sometimes.
 Ensure that your footwear is adaptable to a dry and wet floor.
 If you need help picking the right shoes, check out our pick for the best boating shoes.